Programmes for High Fliers: Oxbridge and Medicine

 Medicine, Dentistry and Veterinary Medicine

-These students have their own distinct support programme run by the head of the Careers Department.
+These students have their own distinct support programme run by the Careers Department.

 The programme includes: